Mississippi State Bulldogs football: Ole Miss

-The Battle for the Golden Egg, also known as the Egg Bowl, is the Mississippi State-Ole Miss rivalry.
-It was first played in 1901 and has been played every year since 1915 (with the exception of the 1943 season when neither school fielded teams due to World War II) making it the tenth longest uninterrupted series in the United States.
+Mississippi State's biggest rival and most-played opponent in its history is in-state opponent Ole Miss.
+Known officially as the Egg Bowl since 1979, and also known prior to 1979 as the Battle for the Golden Egg, the Mississippi State–Ole Miss football rivalry is one of the fiercest in the Southeastern Conference.
+It was first played in 1901 and has been played every year since 1915 (with the exception of the 1943 season when neither school fielded teams due to World War II), making it the tenth-longest uninterrupted series in the United States.
 The game became "The Battle for the Golden Egg" in 1927 when a traveling trophy was added.
-Although through the years the game has been played primarily in 3 locations Starkville (38 times), Oxford (36 times), and Jackson (29 times); there have been a few meetings in other locations including Tupelo 3 times, Greenwood twice, Clarksdale once, and Columbus once.
-Through 2021, in total the two squads have met on the gridiron 118 times with Ole Miss holding a 64–45–6 lead in the series.
+Although through the years the game has been played primarily in three locations—Starkville (38 times), Oxford (36 times), and Jackson (29 times)—there have been a few meetings in other locations including Tupelo three times, Greenwood twice, Clarksdale once, and Columbus once.
+Through 2021, the two squads have met 118 times with Ole Miss holding a 64–45–6 lead in the series.
+The teams are founding members of the SEC and were both placed in the conference's Western Division in 1992 when the league split into divisions.
+The teams were selected to meet in 2024 and will play on the game's traditional Thanksgiving weekend date while the SEC determines a scheduling format for 2025 and beyond.